 If you’re ever in the woods of disposing of your old hard drives, discs, paper files, flash drives, or other physical equipment, make sure you’ve wiped them out squeaky clean.
-Just because you physically get rid of them, doesn’t mean that the data previously saved on it is not accessible.
+Just because you physically get rid of them doesn’t mean that the data previously saved on it is not accessible.

-Someone could make a big buck from all the contacts, files, pictures, employee names, salaries, etc. that they find; from what you thought was a deleted and discarded hard drive.
+Someone could make a big buck from all the contacts, files, pictures, employee names, salaries, etc., that they find; from what you thought was a deleted and discarded hard drive.

 Home business security

-Secondly, if you’re a boss and just recently was asked by one of your employees if they could work from home, this too should send out a red flag.
+Secondly, if you’re a boss and just recently were asked by one of your employees if they could work from home, this too should send out a red flag.
 There are many cases where employees connect to random or free Wi-Fi hotspots while using office laptops or phones.
 This could result in a cyber attacker stealing your data by hacking into your device’s system.

 Other factors to look into:-

 The points above were only a fraction of security measures that most businesses seem to ignore.
-There are so many factors to consider when talking about keeping your business on top of the security game, but it takes one tiny slip among the hundreds of the high-end security measures you inculcated.
+There are so many factors to consider when talking about keeping your business on top of the security game, but it takes one tiny slip among the hundreds of high-end security measures you inculcated.
 Here are a few more points to brush up on:

-- Encrypt your files, your data.
+- Encrypt your files and your data.